-Their Syrah which unlike many Napa Syrahs has been blended slightly with a white grape, (Viognier).
+Their Syrah which unlike many Napa Valley produced Syrahs, is blended slightly with a white grape, (Viognier).
 This variety helps provide some of the floral aromas and during co-fermentation actually helps extract some of the color from the red Syrah skins.
 We vaguely remember Stan telling us from one of our early visits, he harvested the Viognier earlier, kept it chilled and then fermented it with the Syrah when it was harvested later.
 We will ask him about this the next time we see him.

 The 2006 Boyd Family Vineyards Ruby Tuesday Rosé sold out on the day it was released so they doubled the production for the next year!
 This delightful light summer wine is named after a cat they inherited when they purchased the property.
 The 2016 is superbly balanced (made from 100% Syrah) – shows pretty notes of raspberry on the bouquet.

 All of their wines are priced quite reasonably by Napa standards.
 Wine club members gain additional benefits besides discounts on the wines – a guest cottage on site can be rented by wine club members on a weekly basis.
 This is quiet location within the southern part of the valley with easy access to the city of Napa.
 And if Stan happens to be doing wine related work during your stay here, you are welcome to join him.